reidalderson/bioinformatics/input/README.md

 Directory to store the input proteomes, including the human proteome and the list of disordered regions in FASTA format.

-* The human proteome downloaded from UniProt is located in uniprot_human.txt
+* uniprot_human.txt = the human proteome downloaded from UniProt
-* The list of IDRs is included in human_idrs.fasta
+* human_idrs.fasta = the list of disordered regions in the human proteome (longer than or equal to 20 residues)